ni/systemlink-operations-handbook/chapter-template/chapter-template.md

 # Chapter Template title

-Within the title section should be a brief description and overview of the goal to be achieved with the workflows and documentation described in the chapter.
-Please note, this template is to provide guidance on the format for chapters, but this format can and should be changed depending on the topic.
+Write a brief description and overview of the goal to be achieved with the workflows and documentation described in the chapter.
+This template provides guidance for formatting chapters, but you can change the format depending on the topic.

-- *What goals will be achieved?*
+- *What goals does this chapter help achieve?*
-- *What questions will be answered?*
+- *What questions does this chapter answer?*
 - *Why should I care about the contents of this chapter?*

 ## Assumptions and Prerequisites

-This section should describe the tools or application that must be in place in order for the workflow to be successfully executed.
+Describe the tools or applications you need to successfully execute the workflow.

 - *What version of SystemLink is needed?*
 - *What state or configuration must SystemLink be in?*